aresastro/marsdatejs/README.md

 # MarsDate.js
 A Javascript Date object for Mars timekeeping and Earth-Mars date/time conversion.

-## Modifications
+## Updates in 0.0.4
-* Finished off .setTimezone() function.
+* Completed setTimezone() function.
 * Implemented String input.
 * Added the placeholder `N` to get the ISO 8601 numeric representation of the sol of the week.
 * Now translation friendly.
-* Added minified version
+* Added minified version.
+* Better Documentation.

 ## Todo
 * Add `Date.prototype.marsDate` to allow easy conversion between `Date` and `MarsDate` objects.
-* Finish documentation

 ## Usage

 The MarsDate object can be used in a similar fashion to the standard Javascript `Date` object.

-You can initialise it:
+### Initialisation
+You may initialise a `MarsDate` object in one of the following ways:
 ```js

 //As undefined which will assume the current date and time in MTC.